 Yeast Coast Bakery

-Looking for good sourdough bread in the East?
+Looking for East Coast cafes with great sourdough bread?
 This home-based bakery offers sourdough country loaves that are handmade-to-order and available in limited quantities.
 Each loaf (from $12) is individually shaped by hand, then slowly proved and baked to a hearty and distinct flavour.

 If you really love your breads, get the monthly subscription plan ($56), which includes one loaf per week with free delivery included.
 Bread cravings, sorted!